 You may also enroll during the annual It's Your Choice open enrollment period for coverage to be effective January 1 of the following year.

 Other Enrollment Opportunities

 You may be able to get health insurance coverage if you are otherwise eligible under specific circumstances as described below:

 The enrollment period begins on the date the other group health insurance coverage terminates because of loss of eligibility (for example, termination of employment, divorce, etc., but not voluntary cancellation of coverage) or the employer's premium contribution ends.

-The It’s Your Choice Open Enrollment period is an opportunity to change plans, change from family to single coverage, enroll if you had previously deferred coverage, cancel your coverage or cancel the coverage for your adult dependent child.
-It is offered only to employees, annuitants and surviving spouses and dependents who are eligible under the Wisconsin Public Employers Group Health Insurance Program.
-Changes made become effective January first of the following year.
+The It’s Your Choice open enrollment period is an opportunity to change plans, change from family to individual coverage, enroll if you had previously deferred coverage, cancel your coverage or cancel the coverage for your adult dependent child.
+It is offered only to employees, surviving spouses and dependents and currently insured retirees and continuants who are eligible under the Wisconsin Public Employers Group Health Insurance Program.
+Changes made become effective January 1 of the following year.

 Making Changes During It's Your Choice Open Enrollment